Best

 Edmonton Housing vs. Inflation and Other Housing Markets

 Edmonton is an affordable housing market compared to other large Canadian housing markets.
-Interestingly, (benchmark) Edmonton house prices increased only 32% over the past 15 years, while the official inflation for this period is about 40%.
+Interestingly, (benchmark) Edmonton house prices increased only 33% over the past 15 years, less than the CPI inflation of about 40%.
+Meanwhile, the population of Edmonton and its surroundings grew from 1,176,000 to 1,608,000 (37%).

-The five-year price growth of homes in Edmonton (as of January 2023), 9.1%, has been very modest compared to other major Canadian cities, most notably 43% for Toronto’s housing market, 51% for the Montreal housing market, 26% for Vancouver’s housing market, 35% for the Calgary housing market, and 54% for the Ottawa housing market.
-This underperformance suggests the relative absence of speculation in the Edmonton real estate market, suggesting relatively ample house supply.
-Given the correlation between home unaffordability and over-regulation of land use, we think Edmonton home buyers are reaping the fruit of housing freedom, especially fast approval of housing projects.
+The five-year price growth of homes in Edmonton, 19%, has been very modest compared to other major Canadian cities, most notably 37% for Toronto’s housing market, 53% for the Montreal housing market, 29% for Vancouver’s housing market, 41% for the Calgary housing market, and 44% for the Ottawa housing market.
+This underperformance suggests the relative absence of speculation in the Edmonton real estate market, which, in turn, suggests a relatively ample housing supply.
+Given the correlation between home unaffordability and over-regulation of land use, Edmonton home buyers are reaping the fruit of housing freedom, especially fast approval of housing projects.

 Market Analysis

 Aside from supply limitations, the most important factor affecting house prices is the availability and rate of mortgages.
 Mortgage rates follow the expected inflation rate.
-High inflation elevated mortgage rates over the past year and a half, which pressured housing markets.
+High inflation elevated mortgage rates over the past two and half years, which pressured housing markets.

 Home Prices in Edmonton